buildpacks-community/kpack-cli/docs/kp_builder_create.md

 ```
 kp builder create my-builder --tag my-registry.com/my-builder-tag --order /path/to/order.yaml --stack tiny --store my-store
 kp builder create my-builder --tag my-registry.com/my-builder-tag --order /path/to/order.yaml
+kp builder create my-builder --tag my-registry.com/my-builder-tag --buildpack my-buildpack-id --buildpack my-other-buildpack@1.0.1
 ```

 ### Options

 ```
-      --dry-run            only print the object that would be sent, without sending it
+  -b, --buildpack strings   buildpack id and optional version in the form of either '<buildpack>@<version>' or '<buildpack>'
+                              repeat for each buildpack in order, or supply once with comma-separated list
+      --dry-run             perform validation with no side-effects; no objects are sent to the server.
+                              The --dry-run flag can be used in combination with the --output flag to
+                              view the Kubernetes resource(s) without sending anything to the server.
   -h, --help                help for create
   -n, --namespace string    kubernetes namespace
   -o, --order string        path to buildpack order yaml
-      --output string      output format. supported formats are: yaml, json
+      --output string       print Kubernetes resources in the specified format; supported formats are: yaml, json.
+                              The output can be used with the "kubectl apply -f" command.
+To allow this, the command
+                              updates are redirected to stderr and only the Kubernetes resource(s) are written to stdout.
   -s, --stack string        stack resource to use (default "default")
       --store string        buildpack store to use (default "default")
   -t, --tag string          registry location where the builder will be created
 ```

 ### SEE ALSO